mmanciop/cnb-operator/README.md

 # AppCraft and the Cloud Native Buildpack Meta-Operator

-This charm and the accompanying `appcraft` utility allows you to wrap with Juju an existing OCI image built using [Cloud Native Buildpacks](https://buildpacks.io) and enables the administrator to use relation data to render configurations for the application.
+This charm and the accompanying `appcraft` utility allow you to wrap with Juju an existing OCI image built using [Cloud Native Buildpacks](https://buildpacks.io) and to use relation data to render configurations for the wrapped application.

 ## Usage

-The user experience is centered over `appcraft`, which is a wrapper around `charmcraft` and, optionally, `juju deploy`, to customize the generic Cloud Native Buildpack charm found in the [cnb-charm](./cnb-charm) folder:
+The user experience is centered over `appcraft`, which is a wrapper around `charmcraft` that customizes the generic Cloud Native Buildpack charm provided in this repository:

 ```sh
 $ appcraft <manifest_path>